-Much like a phishing, a smishing message appears to be from a legitimate source, asking for personal or financial information by requesting you visit a website or to call a phone number.
+Much like phishing, a smishing message appears to be legitimate, asking for personal or financial information by requesting you visit a website or call a phone number.
 Often a smishing message give a sense of urgency such as an account being deleted or an ATM card being suspended.

 Some tips to avoid being a victim of smishing include:

 - Do not reply to the text message.
-Similar to responding to a spam e-mail, this verifies the phone number is active and will result in more smishing messages being sent.
+Similar to responding to a spam e-mail, this verifies the phone number is active and results in more smishing messages.
 Instead, it is better to contact a company or bank directly if there is any question regarding your accounts.

 - Do not go follow any website links or call any telephone numbers listed in the text message.
 Again, it is better to contact a company or bank directly with any questions.

 - Look for suspicious features of the message.
-If it is requesting any information or has a sense of urgency about responding, it is likely to be a smishing attempt.
+If it is requesting information from you, or urges you to respond, it is probably a smishing attempt.
 It also is likely to be from an unknown or suspicious phone number.